lexfeathers/voidfemmes/pages/about.md

 ---
 title: about
+description: This is a page... that tells you about me.
 ---
 ### Void Femmes is a project by Lex Feathers.
 There's not much to say other than WOW WOULD YOU LOOK AT THIS SITE AND HUH LOOK AT THAT, A `FLOAT: RIGHT` IMAGE!